hanfak/topics-to-learn/integration/api.md

 - An API is different from an ABI (application binary interface)
 	- An API defines the interface between source code and libraries so that the same source code will compile on any system supporting that API
 	- ABI allows compiled object code to function without changes on any system using a compatible ABI.
+- API providers (backend developers) should do everything in their power to reduce the work done by the clients of their APIs
+	- Having APIs created by backend developers without clearly understanding the needs of the their clients and respective flows lead to complex delivery mechanisms and frictions between teams

 ## Types